JaylyDev/jaylydev.github.io/posts/statistics.md

 ## Upcoming Releases

+## Changelog

+You can find the full changelog for the add-on on [Bedrock Statistics Changelog](/posts/statistics-changelog).

+### v1.3.10

+> Release Date: July 2nd, 2025

+- Added Distance by Happy Ghast stat
+- Fixed Dried Ghast texture
+- Added Music Disc Tears
+- Added JaylyStats API v1 support.
+Dependency: MCBE-IPC (Version [673a99ba74a30fc8745c74f9510e6f57cee86410](https://github.com/OmniacDev/MCBE-IPC/blob/673a99ba74a30fc8745c74f9510e6f57cee86410/src/ipc.ts))

-**Statistics Plus Add-On - v0.3.0**
+**Statistics Plus Add-On - v0.2.3**

-> **This is an upcoming Release for Minecraft v1.21.90, release date is unknown.**

-- Statistics Plus Add-On v0.3.0 requires Minecraft v1.21.90
+- Fixed a bug where overriding statistics to track on an objective causes crashes.
 - Following custom commands can execute without cheats enabled: `/jayly:stats`, `/stats`.
 - Add-on now attempts to add custom slash commands without namespace, such as `/stats`, `/itemstats`, `/mobstats`, `/customstats`, `/liststats`.
 This is only possible if the custom command name is not used by another behavior pack, otherwise those command names will not be created and a content log warning will appear.

-## Changelog

-### v1.3.0

-> Release Date: May 9th, 2025

-- Texture update: Image icon support for vanilla items, blocks and entities in Item statistics and Mobs statistics selection menu.
-- Custom UI texture for 'Next page' and 'Previous Page' buttons in Item statistics and Mobs statistics selection menu.

-**Statistics Plus Add-On - v0.2.0**

-- Renamed 'Statistics Extension pack' behavior pack to 'Statistics Plus Add-On', this doesn't mean it's locked behind a paywall.
-- Add-On now requires Minecraft v1.21.80
-- Added slash command `/jayly:stats` - A replacement for `/function statistics` command to view your gameplay statistics.
-This command can be run by any players.
-- Added slash command `/jayly:itemstats` - Manages the updating of item related statistics on scoreboard objectives.
-This command can be run by game directors / operators.
-- Added slash command `/jayly:mobstats` - Manages the updating of mobs related statistics on scoreboard objectives.
-This command can be run by game directors / operators.
-- Added slash command `/jayly:customstats` - Manages the updating of general statistics on scoreboard objectives.
-This command can be run by game directors / operators.
-- Added slash command `/jayly:liststats` - List available in-game statistics.
-This command can be run by game directors / operators.

 ### Previous Releases